Aashay-Bharadwaj/2420_week11_Lab/README.md

     ![](images/backup_timer.png)

-#### Thats it now your system will auto backup the specified files every Saturday at 1 am
+#### Thats it now your system will auto backup the specified files every Friday at 1 am